Lefraudeur/Heliactyl-Give-Role-on-join/README.md

 This theme use fixed-heliactyl 12.8.0 prealpha-3
-For this theme, i disabled removing in session password, this can make an vulnerability
+For this theme, i disabled removing in session password, this can make an vulnerability some things can doesn't work if you find tell me

 ## How install